MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ### -SearchNames
 This parameter is available only in the cloud-based service.

-The SearchNames parameter specifies the names of the existing compliance searches to associate with the compliance search action.
-You separate the compliance searche names by commas.
+The SearchNames parameter specifies the names of the existing content searches to associate with the content search action.
+You separate the content searche names by commas.

-You can find compliance search names by running the command Get-ComplianceSearch | Format-Table -Auto Name,Status.
+You can find content search names by running the command Get-ComplianceSearch | Format-Table -Auto Name,Status.

 ```yaml
 Type: String[]